kubevious/helm/README.md

 helm upgrade --atomic -i kubevious kubevious/kubevious --version 0.5.9 -n kubevious
 ```

-If you happen to see error *"UPGRADE FAILED: kubevious has no deployed releases"*, most probably you're running Heml v2, so please check the [legacy instructions here](#installing-the-chart-using-helm-v2x).

 ## Accessing Kubevious
 Kubevious runs within your cluster.
 There are two ways to access Kubevious UI.